MORE THAN 80 new marques debuted during the year from Britain, France, Italy, Germany, Austro-Hungary, Sweden and the USA.

 HERE’S A WHIMSICAL reminisence that offers an insight into club life: “On tour and in club runs it has always been legitimate to penalise a rider who knows too much and talks too much by putting his machine temporarily out of commission.
 A fussy and self-important motor cyclist can be amazingly funny when his tank has been secretly filled with paraffin, or his magneto points separated by a tiny disc of paper, or the plug wires of his twin crossed, or his air wire coupled to his throttle or vice versa.
 Perhaps the best trick of this sort on record was perpetuated on a dark night when Binks was refreshing himself inside an inn.
 One of his pals wedged a billet of wood between the back tyre and the mudguard.
 After lengthy potations Binks came our and attempted to start his single-geared bus.
 He dosed his apprently seized engine repeatedly with paraffin.
 We were all very helpful, and with five or six of us pushing Binks at last got away in clouds of blue smoke and proceeded at about 8mph, sooting a plug every mile or so.
 He naturally needed further refreshment at the next town, and while he was obtaining it we removed the billet of wood.
 We have never dared to tell Binks the facts; he still muses over the queer conduct of that engine.
 I am all against any real mechanical interference with a pal’s machine.
 But in the case of a frightful bounder who needs a real lesson it may occasionally be permissible to retime his magneto.
 This should not be overdone, substituting full retard for full advance being far better than transferring the spark to the exhaust stroke, or to solder up the passage connecting the float chamber to the jet chamber.
 In one priceless case of this sort an unspeakable person was despatched to Scotland for a whole week by his firm, and for his soul’s good, his riding associates took his engine entirely to pieces and substituted a new connecting rod considerably shorter than the original part.
 The resultant engine symptoms baffled several experts, who were not in the know, for quite a time.”

-HERE’S A SELECTION of adverts from the colonial side of the pond.
+And finally, a selection of adverts from the colonial side of the pond.